mikkorepolainen/espruino-mock-ruuvi/README.md

 At the moment, only a handful of basic features are available.
 Feel free to add and submit changes or additional features.

-The tool is not suitable for production testing because the actual espruino-ruuvitag firmware is different from the node.js platform.

 ## Usage

 Install node if not already installed.

-Clone this repo, then run `npm install -g` within it.
+Clone this repo, then run `npm install`

+Run `npm start <relative-path-to-espruino-js-file>`

+To install globally, run `npm install -g`.
-Run `espruino-mock-ruuvi <relative-path-to-espruino-js-file>`
+After that, usage is: `espruino-mock-ruuvi <relative-path-to-espruino-js-file>`

 ## Notes

-- The firmware version used during development was [1v94](https://www.espruino.com/files/espruino_1v94.zip) of the Espruino Ruuvitag-specific firmware.
+- The firmware version used during development was [2v03](https://www.espruino.com/Download#ruuvitag) of the Espruino Ruuvitag-specific firmware.
-- Some of the modules used are included in the repo as local modules, downloaded directly from http://www.espruino.com/modules/ at the time of writing.
+- The ble_eddystone and ble_ibeacon modules are included in the repo as local modules, downloaded directly from http://www.espruino.com/modules/ (updated on 2019-06-30).
+- Ruuvitag module is also included as a local module but it is not the actual module from espruino but rather a mock implementation.
-  The licenses for these modules are unclear and the implementation may be different on other firmware versions.
+- The implementation may be different on other firmware versions.

 ## More